 To inform employees about important provisions of this policy, Valley City State University has established a drug-free awareness program.
 The program provides information on the dangers and effects of substance abuse in the workplace, resources available to employees and consequences for violations of this policy.
-Each new employee, at the time of hiring, shall receive a copy of SBHE Policy 615 and Procedure 615 and acknowledge in writing that the employee has received and reviewed the policy and procedure.
+Each new employee, at the time of hire, shall receive a copy of SBHE Policy 615 and Procedure 615 and acknowledge in writing that they received and reviewed the policy and procedure.
 Institutions and the university system shall document on an annual basis that each benefited employees has received a copy of SBHE Policy 615 and Procedure 615.
 This may be done as part of an annual evaluation, in-service training, electronically, or other appropriate procedure.

 Employees with questions or concerns about substance dependency or abuse are encouraged to use the resources of the Employee Assistance Program.
 They may also wish to discuss these matters with their supervisor or the Human Resources Department to receive assistance or referrals to appropriate resources in the community.